Commercial Fleet Safety Scheme

 "The Health and Safety (Offences) Act 2008"

-The Health and Safety (Offences) Act 2008 came in to effect on the 16th January 2009 which amends the sentencing provisions contained in the Health and Safety at Work Act 1974.
 Unlike the Corporate Manslaughter Act; a breach of health and safety rules will not have to result in a death.
 If company directors or fleet managers fail to prove that they have a road risk policy in place with adequate documental evidence, they can face a fine of up to £20,000 or risk a two-year prison sentence if one of their employees is involved in an accident where a breach of Health & Safety occurs.